Charlotte Green takes a look at some of the most stunning basketball upsets in the history of March Madness.

 About the Author

-Charlotte Green is a freelance journalists.
+Charlotte Green is a freelance journalist.

 The following Sports Coach pages provide additional information on this topic: